How to Use Open WebUI with Ollama: Modern LLM Chat in Your Browser

 button

-Open WebUI is an open-source, self-hosted web interface that connects to Ollama, letting you interact with large language models (LLMs) like Llama 3.1 or Mistral in a browser-based dashboard.
-Unlike Ollama’s command-line interface, Open WebUI feels like ChatGPT, offering:
+Open WebUI is an open-source, self-hosted web dashboard for Ollama, enabling you to run and interact with large language models (LLMs) like Llama 3.1 or Mistral—right from your browser.
+Unlike the Ollama command line, Open WebUI offers:

-With over 50K GitHub stars, Open WebUI is a hit for developers and AI enthusiasts who want a collaborative, graphical way to work with LLMs locally.
-First, let’s get Ollama running to see why Open WebUI is worth adding!
+With over 50,000 GitHub stars, Open WebUI is trusted by developers and AI enthusiasts who want a collaborative, efficient interface for running LLMs locally.

 ollama --version